-WPCAMR is currently administering a Growing Greener Technical Assistance Grant (TAG) now known as AMRClearinghouse.org.
+WPCAMR has implemented a Growing Greener Technical Assistance Grant (TAG) now known as AMRClearinghouse.org.
 The objective is to create a web-based one-stop-shop information clearinghouse aimed at watershed associations impacted by AMD.
 The execution of this grant is fully compatible with the program objectives and provides an expanded delivery mechanism for educational outreach.
 Expanding on the work done with the first TAG, WPCAMR was awarded a second Growing Greener TAG to continue with the website.
 The major thrust of this new phase is digitizing Scarlift Reports from the 1970's and publishing them on the website.
-Approximately 80 Scarlift Reports will have been processed at the completion of the project.
+80 Scarlift Reports have been processed by this project, making that substantial body of work available to anyone who might benefit from its existence.
+WPCAMR continues to maintain and upgrade the website which annually enjoys approximately 250,000 hits.

 Environmental education continues to be a major objective of this program.
-WPCAMR has recently partnered with other organizations in the formation of the Abandoned Mine

-Drainage Education Coalition (AMDEC) whose mission is to develop high quality resource materials on AMD/ AMR suitable for delivery in public schools employing the new academic standards.
+WPCAMR has recently partnered with other organizations in the formation of the Abandoned Mine Drainage Education Coalition (AMDEC) whose mission is to develop high quality resource materials on AMD/ AMR suitable for delivery in public schools employing the new academic standards.
 WPCAMR has taken an active and supportive role in this new coalition.
 Using Growing Greener funding, St. Vincent College is the sponsoring organization in carrying the concept to fruition.

 Another WPCAMR education-based initiative is "AMD Education for Decision Makers".
 This pilot program is funded with a Growing Greener grant and is aimed at mid-level decision makers, most notably township supervisors.
 The program teaches the basics of AMD and how cleaning it up can result in a stronger community.
 The approach combines the local conservation district and watershed association along with a WPCAMR AmeriCorp member who jointly produce customized materials and presentations based on templates developed in the program.
-The program is funded through June 2005.
+The program is funded through June 2005, yet we continue to find opportunities and audiences where the program can be extended at a very modest cost.